hypered/thebacknd/README.md

 # Virtual machine

-Within a virtual machine deployed using thebacknd base image, there are four helper scripts:
+Within a virtual machine deployed using thebacknd base image, there are five helper scripts:

 ```
+# system-input
 # current-system
 # desired-system
 # destroy-system